History of San Francisco: 1848 gold rush

 Before San Francisco’s cross-dressing laws, many people participated in cross-dressing activities.
 The absence of women participating in feminine roles led to men occasionally taking on feminine roles such as housework or playing “lady partners” during dances where men would adorn themselves in women’s clothing.
 Evening masquerade balls were hosted in the city in gambling saloons.
 These attracted men, men dressed as women, and sex workers who mingled together through dance and other indecent activities.
 However, masquerade balls also displayed “exotic” people in their native clothing as part of the entertainment for the night.

 A cross-dressing law was passed in San Francisco in 1863 making it illegal to publicly cross dress.
 San Francisco was not alone in passing anti-cross-dressing laws.
 From 1848 to 1900, 34 cities in 21 other states also passed similar laws.
 Cultural anxieties over the social positionality of men and women induced a widespread concern over policing of bodies and personal expression.
 By the end of the 19th century, San Francisco arrested over one hundred individuals for cross-dressing since the implementation of the cross-dressing law.
 The law was implemented selectively to target clothing reformers, gender impersonators, and people who had physical anatomy that differed from their legal gender and sex identification.
 Many women were arrested simply for wearing men’s clothing for personal reasons, however, it was believed that the women were trying to obtain male privileges.
-Some arrested women include Milton B. Matson, Eliza Hurd DeWolf, Nellie Brown, Lizzie Brown, and Jeanne Bonnet.
+Some notable arrested people include Milton B. Matson, Eliza Hurd DeWolf, Nellie Brown, Lizzie Brown, and Jeanne Bonnet.